-Historically, customers in our industry ask their supplier to deliver against a different set of requirements for each order – often hundreds of pages long.
-They can be different even for projects for the same company, it’s incredibly inefficient for the supplier.
+Historically, oil and gas operators ask suppliers to deliver against a different set of requirements for each order – often hundreds of pages long.
+Specifications can be different even for projects from the same company.

-By standardizing the specifications used for procuring equipment, we enable the supply chain to become better, faster and cheaper at delivering to their customers.
+It’s incredibly inefficient.
+By standardizing the specifications used for procuring equipment, the supply chain can become better, faster and cheaper.

 The journey so far

-The International Association of Oil & Gas Producers (IOGP) initiated Joint Industry Programme 33 (JIP33) in 2016 – with support from the World Economic Forum capital project complexity initiative – in response to an industry-wide overrun on cost and schedule of more than 40%.
+The International Association of Oil & Gas Producers (IOGP) initiated Joint Industry Programme 33 (JIP33) in 2016 – with support from the World Economic Forum capital project complexity initiative – in response to industry-wide overruns on cost and schedule of more than 40%.

-As each specification is drafted, it will become available online on the specifications development page for comments from across the supply chain.
+As each specification is drafted, it will be posted online on the specifications development page for comments from across the supply chain.

 Among the many companies and suppliers participating in JIP33, the following major operators have committed to support and resource JIP33.

 JIP33 specifications build on existing industry standards to provide a full set of requirements with which to purchase equipment and packages.
 This set of requirements is structured into the follow documents: